-- Do a sex-therapist-guided home therapy that with persistent practice would gradually get rid of any possible anxieties that lead to an early climax.
-The home therapy is consisting of two methods, the Start-Stop Method, and the Squeeze Method.
+- Do a sex-therapist-guided home therapy that with persistent practice would gradually get rid of any possible anxieties that lead to early climax.
+The home therapy is consisting of two methods, the Start-Stop Method and the Squeeze Method.

 Start-Stop – at the point where the man is near ejaculation, he has to stop whatever is sexually stimulating him.
 Repetition of this practice helps a man hold his climax longer.

 Squeeze – at the point of near ejaculation, stimuli must also be stopped followed by a squeezes at the tip of the penis.
 Once the desire to ejaculate has subsided, the process is repeated.

 When preventive measures prove to be unsuccessful, men should not fret as there are clinical treatments that a doctor can help them with.
 Dapoxitine, Paroxetine, Fluoxatine and Sertraline are among the premature ejaculation drugs doctors prescribe.

 However, this is only after a detailed history of the patient is taken into consideration and a clear diagnosis is achieved.
 Often, the following situations will have to be firmly established before treatments with drugs are considered:

 - The man releases semen in only a couple of minutes into vaginal penetration.
 An average man can last 5 minutes before ejaculating.

 - Ejaculates repetitively and persistently even when trying to control it.

 - The condition is becoming a psychological problem that is affecting his social life and personal behavior.